The Driver CPC – does it affect me?

-Any driver who obtained their LGV license before September 2009 who wants to drive for a living needs to complete Periodic Training.
+Any driver who obtained their LGV licence before September 2009 who wants to drive for a living needs to complete Periodic Training.

-Any driver who obtained their LGV license AFTER September 2009 has 5 years to complete 35 hours periodic training from the date of completion of the Driver CPC Initial Qualification.
+Any driver who obtained their LGV licence AFTER September 2009 has 5 years to complete 35 hours periodic training from the date of completion of the Driver CPC Initial Qualification.

 That’s 5 modules of 7 hours each, totalling 35 hours every 5 years.